-Okinawa has a surprisingly large population (about 1.4 million people), and there are very few things that one can get on mainland Japan that you can’t obtain in Okinawa.
-In fact, Okinawa is likely more urban then most people expect, but of course there are still plenty of rural areas.
+Okinawa has a surprisingly large population (about 1.4 million people), and there are very few things that you can get on mainland Japan that you can’t obtain in Okinawa.
+In fact, Okinawa is likely more urban than most people expect, but of course there are still plenty of rural areas.
 Okinawa is the southernmost and westernmost of Japan’s 47 prefectures.
 Consisting of a chain of over 160 islands that stretch between Japan and Taiwan, it is geographically and culturally quite distinct from the rest of the country.

 Okinawa is famous for its tropical climate, beautiful beaches and ocean, and distinct traditional culture.
 Okinawa’s most famous cultural export is probably karate (you know, Mr. Miyagi?), but other Okinawan traditions include eisa dancing, sanshin (Okinawan banjo, and ancestor of the Japanese shamisen), bingata (stencil-dyed fabrics), glass working, goya chanpuru – a stir-fry made with goya, a bitter but delicious (this is debatable!)
 Okinawan vegetable – and awamori – a potent spirit distilled from Thai rice.
 If you want to experience some of these for yourself, there are plenty of opportunities when you get here.
 Excited yet?
-You should be!!
+You should be!

 History and Politics